mdolab/pyoptsparse/doc/quickstart.rst

    :start-after: # rst begin addCon
    :end-before: # rst begin addObj

-This call adds two variables with name 'con'.
+This call adds two variables with name ``con``.
 There is no lower bound for the variables and the upper bound is 0.0.

 We must also assign the the key value for the objective using the